 The people who travel to or live in Antarctica fall into two main groups, those who live and work on scientific research stations or bases, and tourists.
 There are no permanent residents.
 But up to 4,000 people may be living at various research stations.

 It’s a very different ride from the Iditarod style excursion in Alaska.
 Here, it’s a much slower pace, through fairly deep snow (much less chance of falling off at least) and the ten dogs (all cute huskies) are individually tethered to the sleigh.
-(There they were hitched in pairs.)
-So they all do their own thing, which includes running back to try and poo, and so getting jerked forwards very suddenly as the sled moves on, or getting tangled up in the traces of overtaking sleds.
-The musher deftly untangles the strings whilst both sleds are still moving.
+(There, they were hitched in pairs.)
+So, they all do their own thing, which includes running back to try and poo, and so getting jerked forwards very suddenly, as the sled moves on, or getting tangled up in the traces of overtaking sleds.
+The musher deftly untangles the strings, whilst both sleds are still moving.
 The dogs seem very happy and playful, eyes on the musher, watching out for their pals, bright eyed and tongues lolling.
-It’s all very Call of the Wild, and we’ve also been warned not to go near them.
+It’s all very Call of the Wild.
+But we’ve also been warned not to go near them.
 ‘They’re working dogs’.

 Today, and every day now until I leave (according to the forecast) is thick cloud cover.
 So it will be warmer, even if I can’t see as much.
 It’s definitely atmospheric, the white snow stark against the brooding grey backdrop.
 The bergs have drifted.
 The Soviet monolith is now centre stage and the ice cream cone has retreated, west, across the bay.